juzser/vue-bot-ui/README.md

 | `msg-send`      | value (Object)  | Fire when user hit Send or select an option |
 | `destroy `      |                 | Fire when board is closed |

+Use `msg-send` to get the message from user and trigger request to bot API.

 ## Slots

 Usage

 ```vue
 <VueBotUI :messages="data">
   <template slot="header">